-Mothman and the Thunderbirds, Gazer: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
+Mothman and the Thunderbirds, Gazer Review: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
 Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.

 The listener is invited to a space-themed Extended Play when the play button is pressed.
 The new space-based track Grazer opens with a short, eighties-style static-electronic synthesiser.
 This nostalgic element not only follows the band’s signature style of catchy and upbeat distortion-aggression but also hints at the band’s evolution and the EP’s unique sound, combined with an amplified guitar-based sound of progressive metal.